railsbridge-boston/cookbook/README.md

 Assume about 60% of the people who registered + number of TA's will attend.
 For more information, see [this document](/catering.md).

-## 1 week before (Child Care Coordinator)

-View the registrations and check for those who've opted in for child care.
-Send them an email (all BCC'ed), explaining how it works, have them confirm that they still need care, and if so, ask them for details about their children (age, gender, special needs, which days and how long they need care for).

-Give them 2-3 days to respond to you.

-Use Sitter City to find a sitter that would accommodate the children that need care.
-Be sure to coordinate how payment will work with the sitter.

 ## 1 week before

 ### Venue Coordinator